earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/setup-r-rstudio/2016-12-08-setup-05-working-directory.md

 ```

 ## All Done!
 Great work!
-You are now read to start working with `RStudio`!
+You are now ready to start working with `RStudio`!